arnav201102/ML-DL-AI-Roadmap/docs/Linear Algebra/Unit 3- Alternate Coordinate Systems (Bases)/questions.md

 ### **Q31.
 (Example)**

-Why are eigenvectors “natural axes”?
+Why are eigenvectors called “natural axes”?

 **Answer:**
-Transformation does not rotate them.
+The transformation does not rotate them.

 ---